onesaitplatform/onesaitplatform-ce-charts/README.md

   localStorageEnabled: false
   env:
     serverName: "example.onesaitplatform.com"
+    avdIdentityMngAPIKey: "d4d173323edb49cb8df923182863fda5" #example of token, you have to set the generated token from your installation
 ```

 - In order to access the modules included in engine/intelligence charts through loadbalancer, you should patch the loadbalancer deployment.
 This action can be done with the kubectl command: